Proof That Office Hoteling is the Key to Your Dynamic Workplace

 Facebook’s flexible workplace provides a variety of workspaces and encourages collaboration and mobility.

 The building has rooms to satisfy a group of 20 or more or two person meetings.
 It has the regular hustle and bustle of desks and collaboration areas while also offering small “libraries” away from it all for when employees want quiet time.

 And well they’ve done.

 Georgia-Pacific, one of the leading manufacturers of tissue, pulp, paper, and building products, realized their 2,700 employees were on the go so often their 24-floor building with its assigned seating saw empty sections each day.
 So, the company turned their building into a dynamic workplace with a hoteling program.
 Offices turned into open layouts with lots of natural light and employees had the option to claim a sit or stand desk, individual focus rooms, huddle rooms, conference rooms, etc.

 HR practice leader at Gartner said,

 “There is a huge expectation of flexibility that employees have.
 Employees now believe that they should be able to work on whatever, from wherever, in whatever format makes the most sense for that particular set of tasks.
 And the idea is if you really want to drive productivity, you actually need different types of workspaces.”

 Unlock the Possibilities of a Dynamic Workplace with a Hoteling Program

-That was only five of the thousands of companies that have a flexible workplace.
+That was only six of the thousands of companies that have a flexible workplace.
 When your dynamic workplace is managed properly with a hoteling program, the benefits are endless.
 So, what are you waiting for?